Skip to main content

 table_engine_type = "merge_tree" # The default table engine to use.

-Setting the table engine for specific resourcesβ
+Setting the table engine for specific resources

-You can also set the table engine for specific resources using the clickhouse_adapter, which will override the default engine set in .dlt/secrets.toml
+You can also set the table engine for specific resources using the clickhouse_adapter, which will override the default engine set in .dlt/secrets.toml for that resource:

 from dlt.destinations.adapters import clickhouse_adapter